eliofio/PrOpRe/README.md

 python3 Hs-Hk-plot.py bin --file <Hs-Hk-Nsites-${ProteinName}.txt> [--NumeberWindows <nWindows>] [--SlopeRange <range>]
 ```

+Please note that the file "Hs-Hk-Nsites-${ProteinName}.txt" mentioned is the output of the "ResRel-MPI.py" script, as described in detail in Section 5.
+This file contains the values of resolution (Hs), relevance (Hk), and the number of retained sites associated with each Hs and Hk point.

+To obtain further information and execute the "Hs-Hk-plot.py" script with the "bin" option, please enter the following command in the terminal:

-> **NOTE: Please, take in account that "Hs-Hk-Nsites-${ProteinName}.txt" is the output of "ResRel-MPI.py" described in details in Sec.5.
+> **NOTE: Please, take in account that "Hs-Hk-Nsites-${ProteinName}.txt" is the output of "ResRel-MPI.py" described in details in Section 5.
 Such file contains all the value of resolution (Hs), relevance (Hk), and the number of sites retained associated to Hs and Hk**

 For further information, please type on terminal `python3 Hs-Hk-plot.py bin`.